-I. TYPE OF PLAN Health Maintenance Organization 2.
+1. TYPE OF PLAN Health Maintenance Organization (HMO) 2.
 OUT-OF-NETWORK CARE COVERED?
-Only for emergency, urgent care, or family plan 3.
-AREAS OF COLORADO WHERE PLAN IS AVAILABLE Plan is available only in the following areas: 3.
-AREAS OF COLORADO WHERE PLAIN IS AVAILABLE Denver, Jefferson, Arapahoe, and Adams Counties
+Only for emergency, urgent care, or family planning 3.
+AREAS OF COLORADO WHERE PLAN IS AVAILABLE Plan is available only in the following areas: Denver, 3.
+AREAS OF COLORADO WHERE PLAN IS AVAILABLE Jefferson, Arapahoe and Adams Counties